weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 6. At the command prompt, run the following command to display the Distribution Status of the DLP policy that you created in the prior task titled **U.S.
-    Financial Data:**
-    ‎
+    PII Policy:**

-‎Get-DlpCompliancePolicy "U.S. Financial Data"\| select DistributionStatus
+    Get-DlpCompliancePolicy "U.S. PII Policy"\| select DistributionStatus

-‎
-‎**Note:** At this moment, the **Distribution Status** of the DLP policy should be **Pending**, since it can take up to 24 hours before the policy becomes fully operational.
+    **Note:** At this moment, the **Distribution Status** of the DLP policy should be **Pending**, since it can take up to 24 hours before the policy becomes fully operational.
 In a real-world environment, you should check the status from time to time to verify when the Distribution Status changes to **Success**, which indicates the policy is active.

-1. Minimize the Windows PowerShell window as you will use it in a later task.
+7. Minimize the Windows PowerShell window as you will use it in a later task.

-2. Leave your Edge browser open and proceed to the next task.
+8. Leave your Edge browser open and proceed to the next task.
     ‎

 ## Task 4: Performing a Message Trace

 In this task, Holly Dickson plans to test Microsoft 365’s message tracing functionality.
-Messages traces are used to track and monitor where the message has traveled and what type of anti-spam and regulatory policies are enacted upon the message.
+Message traces are used to track and monitor where the message has traveled and what type of anti-spam and regulatory policies are enacted upon the message.